In the name of Allah, the Gracious, the Merciful

 عَجَبًا لِأَمْرِ الْمُؤْمِنِ إِنَّ أَمْرَهُ كُلَّهُ خَيْرٌ وَلَيْسَ ذَاكَ لِأَحَدٍ إِلَّا لِلْمُؤْمِنِ إِنْ أَصَابَتْهُ سَرَّاءُ شَكَرَ فَكَانَ خَيْرًا لَهُ وَإِنْ أَصَابَتْهُ ضَرَّاءُ صَبَرَ فَكَانَ خَيْرًا لَهُ

-Wondrous is the affair of the believer for there is good for him in every matter and this is not the case with anyone except the believer.
+Wondrous is the affair of the believer, for there is good for him in every matter, and this is not the case with anyone but the believer.
 If he is happy, then he thanks Allah and thus there is good for him.
 If he is harmed, then he shows patience and thus there is good for him.